 - Enables the development of supportive, responsive and professional networks

-- Promote the AMIHS philosophy and the importance of equitable working relationships between clinical specialists and Aboriginal Health Workers
+- Promote the AMIHS and BSF programs and the importance of equitable working relationships between clinical specialists and Aboriginal Health Workers

-- Promote the importance of supervision and reflective practice
+- Encourages the importance of supervision and reflective practice

 Who is eligible?

 The TSU is funded specifically to provide training and support for AMIHS and BSF programs.
-Consideration will be given for additional staff, who are co-located with AMIHS and BSF teams, to attend workshops conducted by the TSU but ongoing educational support will only be offered to AMIHS and BSF staff.
+Consideration will be given for additional staff, who are co-located with AMIHS and BSF teams, to attend events conducted by the TSU, but ongoing support will only be offered to AMIHS and BSF staff.